MapleAlt/Javascript-Search-/README.md

 Project status: [Status](https://github.com/MapleAlt/Javascript-Search-/blob/main/Status)

-# Made by Maple and Maskedwrrg
+# Other

+This project is made by Maple and Maskedwrrg If you make a custom version of this please give credit to both of us.
+Once more we want to say that we are not responsible if you get in trouble. use this well and do not get caught.
+Have Fun!